areuschel/MO-Education/README.md

 #### Full Model

 - Student performance, measured by test and growth scores, and attendance metrics account for most variation in this dataset.
+The plots below show key differences between schools with high and low % of students qualifying for FRL.

 #### High and Low % (Free & Reduced Lunch)